List of NFL head coaches

-In the 103-year history of the NFL, there have been 518 head coaches, 29 of whom are currently active as head coaches.
-George Halas has the longest tenure of any NFL head coach, with a career spanning 40 years.
+In the 105-year history of the NFL, there have been 537 head coaches, 32 of whom are currently active as head coaches.
+George Halas has the longest tenure of any NFL head coach, with a career spanning 40 years, however, these seasons were not consecutive as they were spread out over 4 separate tenures.
 Don Shula, who had a 33-year coaching career spanning from 1963 to 1995, has coached the most overall games with 526 (490 regular season games and 36 postseason games).
+Former Green Bay Packers coach Curly Lambeau and former Dallas Cowboys coach Tom Landry share the record for most consecutive seasons coaching one team with 29.